-Contact Centrelink Contact the Digital Services Contact Centre You need to tell Centrelink about issues related to You need to contact us via the Digital Services your Centrelink payment.
-Contact Centre, if your circumstances change or you have concerns related to Workforce Australia For example, contact Centrelink to report: Online. your income For example, contact the Digital Services Contact a change of address Centre about: a medical illness your ability to meet your obligations personal circumstances that impact your ability to look for employment and may your monthly points target make you eligible for an exemption from reporting your work how to use the Workforce Australia your mutual obligation requirements. website.
+Contact Centrelink Contact the Digital Services Contact Centre You need to tell Centrelink about issues related to your Centrelink payment.
+For example, contact Centrelink to report: You need to contact us via the Digital Services Contact Centre, if your circumstances change or you have concerns related to Workforce Australia Online. your incomea change of address For example, contact the Digital Services Contact Centre about: a medical illness your ability to meet your obligations • personal circumstances that impact your your monthly points target ability to look for employment. reporting your work how to use the Workforce Australia website.